1-800-935-2620 Speak to a Tour Expert

 Bekopaka

 Enjoy one last morning along the Tsiribihina river before disembarking the boat and bidding farewell to the crew.
-Make a quick stop at Belo-sur-Tsiribihina, a small village nestled in the marshes and mangroves of the Delta, to check out the market and grab some lunch before beginning the 4 hour drive to Bekopaka.
-Arrive, check in to your hotel and settle in for the afternoon.
-Perhaps enjoy a swim or a refreshing shower and rest your weary limbs.
-Tomorrow you’ll be taking on the Small Tsingy.
+Make a quick stop at Belo-sur-Tsiribihina, a small village nestled in the marshes and mangroves of the Delta, to check out the market and grab some lunch before beginning the 5-hour 4x4 off-road drive to Bekopaka.
+Once we arrive, take the rest of the day to enjoy a swim or a refreshing shower and rest your weary limbs.
+Tomorrow, you’ll be taking on the Small Tsingy.

 Meals: Breakfast